 Upon a motorist’s conviction of a first offense of a drug DUI, the Nevada Department of Motor Vehicles will revoke the driver’s license for 90 days.

 A driver will lose driving privileges for one year upon conviction of a second offense of drug DUI.
-A third offense DUI conviction result is a loss of driving privileges for three years.
+A third-offense DUI conviction results in a loss of driving privileges for three years.

 Depending on the facts and your prior record, our seasoned attorneys may be able to preserve your driving privileges so you can drive to work or school.